mjlbnu/nodejs-webscraper/README.md

 # NodeJS Webscraper
 Demo for showing how to scrape data and get backend data to the frontend.
-This repository is for the video tutorial [here](https://youtu.be/-3lqUHeZs_0)
+This repository is inspired by the video tutorial from Ania Kubow [here](https://youtu.be/-3lqUHeZs_0)

 ## To run this project